smikhalevski/doubter/README.md

 # Integrations

 How to validate an email or UUID?
-Combine Doubter with your favourite predicate library:
+Combine Doubter with your favourite predicate library!

+For example, create a shape that validates that input is an email:

 ```ts
 import * as d from 'doubter';